SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

     ```

 then we would be sure that `torch==1.3.0` is used when executing `main.py` in project A because we are using two
 different virtual environments.
-In the above case, we used the [venv module](https://docs.python.org/3/library/venv.html)
+In the above case, we used the [venv module](https://docs.python.org/3/library/venv.html),
-which is the built-in Python module for creating virtual environments. `venv+pip` is arguably a good combination
+which is the built-in Python module for creating virtual environments. `venv+pip` is arguably a good combination,
 but when working on multiple projects it can quickly become a hassle to manage all the different
 virtual environments yourself, remembering which Python version to use, which packages to install and so on.